Scheduled MonumentsEnglandCombined viaduct and aqueduct called Treffry Viaduct

 What is Combined viaduct and aqueduct called Treffry Viaduct?

-Treffry Viaduct is a combined viaduct and aqueduct constructed in the mid-nineteenth century in Cornwall to serve the expanding mineral industries of the region.
+Treffry Viaduct is a combined viaduct and aqueduct constructed in the 1830s to carry both a mineral railway and fresh water across the Luxulyan Valley in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007279.

 Who is responsible for protecting Combined viaduct and aqueduct called Treffry Viaduct?